 How far apart to plant potatoes?
 We'll explain different techniques for everything from raised beds to garden rows!

 How do you plant potatoes in a way that maximizes their production?
 Potatoes are a garden favorite that are easy to grow but require a little advance planning.
 As long as your conditions are right, you can have a successful yield!

 We’ve discussed growing potatoes in a bucket, and how to grow potatoes in general.
 We’ve even honed in on harvesting potatoes.
 It may seem like we’ve covered all there is to cover when it comes to potatoes.

 But when you grow potatoes, spacing is key.
 Let’s talk about the best spacing for a bountiful harvest!

 Potato Plant Growth

 Even if you’re not certain of their size, potatoes plant development begins small.
-You can harvest your plant a bit early to get smaller potatoes if you don’t think there’s enough space for big ones.
+You can harvest only baby potatoes a bit early to get smaller potatoes if you don’t think there’s enough space for big ones.
 And as long as they’re fully covered by soil, late harvests are still an option once the foliage starts to dry.

 Spacing is crucial.
 After all, you’ll need room for your plants to develop.
 The question is how much space you have available.
 Whether your space is measured in inches or feet, potatoes can be grown.
 It’s just a matter of planning!